 Georgia law requires that you name one initial director, but if you want to apply for an IRS tax exemption, it is a good idea to select at least three.
 These directors must be at least 18, but there are no membership or residency requirements.

 Pick a name that signals the purpose of your Georgia nonprofit corporation.
 Check with the Georgia Secretary of State Corporate Division’s business name database name to see if that name is available.
 The name needs to include either “corporation,” “company,” “limited,” “incorporated,” “Corp,” “Co,” “Ltd,” or “Inc.”

 Once you find an appropriate name for your Georgia nonprofit corporation, you want to make sure nobody else takes it.
 You can do this with the state of Georgia, and the name will be reserved for 30 days.
-Or, you can use our name reservation service to protect your choice until you’re ready to incorporate.
 You may also want a domain name (website address) for your Georgia nonprofit corporation. our domain name service can help you get the ideal domain name.

 Your Georgia nonprofit corporation will need a registered agent.
 This is an individual or a business that will accept important papers and other legal documents on behalf of your nonprofit.
 Your registered agent must have a physical address in Georgia and be available during regular business hours.

 We offer a registered agent service.
 Our registered agent partners will accept these documents on your behalf and then upload them to your ZenBusiness dashboard.